 Painting the town red

-Not many people remember this, but before airasia was bought over and rebranded, its original colours were not red.
-At DRB-HICOM*, airasia’s original colours were blue and green, with a white eagle.
+Not many people remember this, but before AirAsia was bought over and rebranded, its original colours were not red.
+At DRB-HICOM*, AirAsia’s original colours were blue and green, with a white eagle.

-A page from DRB-Hicom airasia’s corporate brochure
+A page from DRB-Hicom AirAsia’s corporate brochure

 However, it was not until 6 January 2002, when our 3rd Boeing 737-300 flew from the US into the Sultan Abdul Aziz Shah Airport in Subang that our new red logo and livery were spotted.